 Elder abuse occurs in many settings including: abuse at a nursing home, hospice, or assisted living facility; abuse by a hired home-caregiver, or other caretaker at an adult daycare.
 It can take the form of physical, emotional, or psychological abuse.
 Neglect is also a very serious type of elder abuse, especially because it isn’t as easily detectable and can be overlooked for long periods of time.
 Finally, it may take the form of financial abuse by a caretaker, a relevative, or an unscrupulous financial professional.

 It may be hard to tell if an elder is being abused since they are not likely to report it and often seek to hide it in shame.
 If you suspect that an elder is being abused, speak with the elder about your concerns and seek support for yourself.
-You can talk to the elder’s doctors and nurses, enlist a social worker by calling your local Adult Protective Services Agency in Pennsylvania (PA), and, most importantly, find a lawyer skilled in elderly abuse to help guide you through this complicated situation.
+You can talk to the elder’s doctors and nurses, enlist a social worker by calling your local Adult Protective Services Agency in Philadelphia (PA), and, most importantly, find a lawyer skilled in elderly abuse to help guide you through this complicated situation.

 Regardless of the individuals or institutions entrusted to take care of an aging loved one, the signs of abuse and neglect are similar across the board.